 For this exhibition of paintings by Grant McConnell the artwork is derived from an ongoing investigation into the work of Diego Velasquez* – particularly his royal portraits.
 McConnell positions Velasquez’s subjects within a Canadian historical context.
-Canada, in all its crude beauty, becomes the new ground for these royal figures, who are given new purpose in the colonies. – MJM&AG
+Canada, in all its crude beauty, becomes the new ground for these royal figures, who are given a new purpose in the colonies. – MJM&AG

 AGSC curator, Kim Houghtaling states McConnell’s paintings are visually remarkable and their subject and references relevant.
-The mashup of European aristocracy imposed on Canadian landscape seems a little out of place until you consider the colonization of the Americas.
+The mashup of European aristocracy imposed on the Canadian landscape seems a little out of place until you consider the colonization of the Americas.
 Sponsored by European aristocracy the Spanish, English and French monarchies all staked claims in North America – imposing themselves on this landscape – and perhaps continuing today to look a little out of place. – AGSC

 This exhibition is organized in partnership with the Moose Jaw Museum & Art Gallery.
-Exhibition Publication with essay is available.
+Exhibition Publication with an essay is available.

 At AGSC January 6 to February 25, 2018